Three Quick Quotes and a FREE resource – 10 March 2021

 this week’s free resource

 Being suicidal is not a choice, or just an extreme form of depression or despair.
 Instead researchers suggest that there is a specific brain state that we enter – which they have dubbed ‘the suicidal mode’ – in which key parts of our logical, thinking front brain shut down.
 This week’s psychoeducational poster summarises some of these impairments, and is available here as a free PDF.
 Please feel free to share, and if you want to find out more then check out our online course ‘Dealing with Distress: Working with Suicide and Self-Harm’ which explains in much more detail.
+A low-ink version can be found here.

 snapshot of my week